OpenTechStrategies/MediaWikiMaps/README.md

 * `Id`: The identifier / name which markers can specify in order to be part of this layer.
 * `Label`: An HTML string which is rendered to the end user allowing them to toggle the layer on / off.
+* `Legend Key`: A visual element to be rendered as part of the label.
+This can either be a hex code color or an image URL.

 #### Legend